Policy Analysis | January 2019

 Medical Marijuana Laws in Southern States

-Of the 15 states comprising the Southern Legislative Conference, five (Arkansas, Florida, Louisiana, Oklahoma and West Virginia) have laws establishing comprehensive medical marijuana programs.* Of those, only Florida’s medical marijuana program is fully operational.
-Programs in Arkansas, Louisiana, Oklahoma and West Virginia are still in the developmental phases.
+Of the 15 states comprising the Southern Legislative Conference, six (Arkansas, Florida, Louisiana, Missouri, Oklahoma and West Virginia) have laws establishing comprehensive medical marijuana programs.* Of those, only Florida’s medical marijuana program is fully operational.
+Programs in Arkansas, Louisiana, Missouri, Oklahoma and West Virginia are still in the developmental phases.

 Within the public policy community, a consensus has emerged on what constitutes a comprehensive medical marijuana program.
 Such programs are characterized by four key criteria: